Dynatrace-Adam-Gardner/keptntrivydemo/README.md

 Move back one directory to the `trivyservice` folder and create a file called `slo.yaml`.
 This will hold your SLO definitions that Keptn will use once it has pulled the metrics.

-In our case, tell KEptn that as long as we have fewer than 10 CRITICAL vulnerabilities, the metric is a pass.
+In our case, tell Keptn that as long as we have fewer than 10 CRITICAL vulnerabilities, the metric is a pass.

 ```
 spec_version: "0.1.0"